nicolas-fricke/google-doc-blog/README.md

 Simple web-app using [`article_json`](https://github.com/Devex/article_json) to turn a Google Drive folder into your personal blog Edit

+Have a look at this blog hosted on Heroku: https://google-doc-blog.herokuapp.com/

 ## Prerequisites

 * You need a running `ruby` installation >= version 2.3